-Chanteur Country US né le 13 juin 1931 à Clearfield (Pennsylvanie).
+Chanteur Country US né le 13 Juin 1931 à Clearfield (Pennsylvanie).
 Howard Vokes est mort le 3 Juin 2018.

 Cowboy Howard Vokes, Pennsylvania's King of Country Music,